EmbySupport/Emby.Docs/Hardware-Acceleration-on-Linux.md

 #### Hardware Requirements
 Hardware acceleration is available for most Nvidia devices starting with GPUs from the Kepler generation (e.g. GeForce GT 630) onwards, including both consumer and professional devices.
-Detailed information about supported hardware can be found in Nvidias [GPU Support Matrix](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).
+Detailed information about supported hardware can be found in Nvidia's [GPU Support Matrix](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).

 #### Required Setup Steps